-Title: Installing, maintaining and decommissioning portable cabins, units and temporary buildings in the workplace Additional information about this unit Assessment Guidance This unit must be assessed in a work environment and in accordance with the ConstructionSkills' Consolidated Assessment Strategy for Construction and the Built Environment.
+Title: Installing, maintaining and decommissioning portable cabins, units and temporary buildings in the workplace Additional inform ation about this unit Assessment Guidance This unit must be assessed in a work environment and in accordance with the ConstructionSkills' Consolidated Assessment Strategy for Construction and the Built Environment.
 Assessors for this unit must have verifiable, current industry experience and a sufficient depth of relevant occupational expertise and knowledge, and must use a combination of assessment methods as defined in the Consolidated Assessment Strategy.
 Workplace evidence of skills cannot be simulated.
 This unit must be assessed against the endorsements detailed within the relevant NVQ structure.
 ProQual Level 2 NVQ Diploma in Construction using Off-site Manufactured Assemblies (Construction): One of the following endorsements required: Install Dismantle Decommission Plus Two of the following endorsements required: Single prefabricated portable cabins, units and temporary buildings Stacked prefabricated portable cabins, units and temporary buildings Link-way connection systems Sector Subject Area 5.2 Building and Construction Availability for use Shared unit Unit guided learning hours 110 Assessment hours 10

-Title: itle: Installing first fixing components in the workplace omponents in the workplace Unit Number: A/617/1441 Learning outcomes The learner will be able to: rner can: Interpret the given information relating to the work and resources when 1.1 Interpret and extract relevant information from drawings, specifications, schedules, method statements, risk assessments and manufacturers' information. installing first components. fixing 1.2 Comply with information and/or instructions derived from risk assessments and method statement.
-1.3 State the organisational procedures developed to report and rectify inappropriate information and unsuitable resources and how they are implemented.
-1.4 Describe different types of information, their source and how they are interpreted in relation to: - drawings, specifications, schedules, method statements, risk assessments, manufacturers' information and regulations governing buildings.
-2 Know how to comply with relevant legislation and official guidance when installing first fixing components.
-2.1 Describe their responsibilities under current legislation and official guidance whilst working: - in the workplace, at height, below ground level, in confined spaces, with tools and equipment, with materials and substances, with movement/storage of materials and by manual handling and mechanical lifting.
-2.2 Describe the organisational security procedures for tools, equipment and personal belongings in relation to site, workplace, company and operative.
-Explain what the accident reporting procedures are and who is responsible for making reports.
-2.4 State the types of fire extinguishers available when installing first fixing components and describe how and when they are used.
+Title: Installing first fixing components in the workplace Unit Number: A/617/1441 Learning outcomes The learner will be able to: Assessment criteria The learner can: Interpret the given information relating to the work and resources when drav rpret and extract relevant information from vings, specifications, schedules, method statements, assessments and manufacturers' information. installing first components. fixing ply with information and/or instructions derived risk assessments and method statement. and e the organisational procedures developed to report rectify inappropriate information and unsuitable urces and how they are implemented. how - (cribe different types of information, their source and they are interpreted in relation to: drawings, specifications, schedules, method statements, risk assessments, manufacturers' nformation and regulations governing buildings.
+2 Know how to comply with relevant legislation and official guidance when installing first fixing components. and - i cribe their responsibilities under current legislation official guidance whilst working: n the workplace, at height, below ground level, in confined spaces, with tools and equipment, with materials and substances, with movement/storage of materials and by manual handling and mechanical ifting. tool cribe the organisational security procedures for s, equipment and personal belongings in relation to workplace, company and operative. ain what the accident reporting procedures are and is responsible for making reports. insta e the types of fire extinguishers available when alling first fixing components and describe how and n they are used.